freeverseio/LAOS-roadmap/README.md

 ## Milestone 3 [months 6-9]

 During the final stage of development, we will prioritize cross-chain communication with sibling parachains, conduct a thorough code audit, and make preparations for the stable release of the code.
 We will also create a dynamic asset marketplace to demonstrate the system's capabilities.
 Finally, we will enable staking and transition from sudo to a more decentralized governance system.

+At the end of this milestone, we shall have released:
+- LivingAssets market

 The following are the 3 main deliverables of Milestone 3.